fedora-python/portingguide/source/process.rst

 fixups.
-It is much easier to review two patches: one done by a tool (which the reviewer can potentially re-run to verify the commit), and another that fixes up places where human care is nedeed.
+It is much easier to review two patches: one done by a tool (which the reviewer can potentially re-run to verify the commit), and another that fixes up places where human care is needed.

 The descriptions of individual items in this guide are written so that you can use them in commit messages to explain why each change is necessary